corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Rural districts increase building slots and carrying capacity
     * Utopias tech doubles down on these bonuses for Agricultural or Mining Districts (depending on whether you are a lithoid empire)
 * 1.5.1 Update images (including thumbnail)
+* 2.0.0 Updated for Stellaris version 3.1.1 "Lem" - no changes to what the mod does, just integrated the underlying game changes
+    * Scrap miners (used by Origin: Shattered Ring) benefit from Lithorian Idyll
+    * Turtle miners (from an event) benefit from both versions of Agrarian Idyll (produces food and minerals)

 ## Source Code